LarsBoertjes/geo1015_hw4_group_4/README.md

 STEP 2.
 Go to main.py and check the input files and boundaries:
-- input_las_file (line 2): make sure you have the required AHN4 tile in the "code" folder.
+- input_las_file (line 2): make sure you have the required AHN4 tile in the "code" folder and changed the name in line 2 to your AHN4 tile name.
 - input_dtm_file (line 4): make sure you have completed step 1 above.
 This will in fact provide the required dtm (dtm.asc) of your AHN4 tile in the "code" folder.
 - min_x, min_x, max_x, max_y (lines 7-10): Change the x and y values to get the desired boundaries for your cropped file.
 Change min_x and min_y to the minimum x and minimum y values for your cropped file.
 Maximum x and maximum y are automatically generated since it is a 500x500m grid.

 Now run the main.py file, this will create five files in the "code" folder.
 If you have not changed the names of the output files in lines 19-23, the following files are created:
-"cropped_file.las": the cropped area as LAS file.
+- "cropped_file.las": the cropped area as LAS file.
-"cropped_file.csv": the cropped area exported as CSV.
+- "cropped_file.csv": the cropped area exported as CSV.
-"classified_vegetation.las": all points that are classified (by our algorithm) as vegetation.
+- "classified_vegetation.las": all points that are classified (by our algorithm) as vegetation.
-"canopy_height.tiff": the DSM of vegetation.
+- "canopy_height.tiff": the DSM of vegetation.
-"chm.tiff": the canopy heigt model (CHM) of your area.
+- "chm.tiff": the canopy heigt model (CHM) of your area.

 --------------------------------------------------------------------------
 *** RUNNING INDIVIDUAL STEPS OF THE ASSIGNMENT ***